 Most properties located on stormwater management lakes have a right-of-way, an easement or a restrictive covenant, registered in favour of the City of Edmonton.
 Easement information can be obtained by contacting Alberta Land Titles.
 There are restrictions in these areas that you should review prior to planning your final grade.

 When applying for final grade approval, the lot grading certificate must display the location and elevation of any features constructed in the restricted area.
 These features include decks, fire pits, ponds, paths, bridges, retaining walls, buildings, raised gardens or grade alterations.

 EPCOR's Stormwater Management Lakes page provides examples of requirements.

 Yes.
-Lake Lots have grading restrictions registered on the lot title.
+Lake Lots and near River Valley and Ravines have grading restrictions registered on the lot title.
 Any caveat or covenant information can be obtained by contacting Alberta Land Titles.